-- Exploring a range of 2d and 3d media, such as paint, clay and junk modelling to make mini beasts and minibeast houses - This might start with an adult modelling how to make 'spiders' with paper and pipe cleaners or building a house from boxes, but then lead to them using their own imagination and skills - Creating ABAB patterns on caterpillars and butterflies using different materials and correcting errors in ABAB patterns - Create patterns on butterflies and other minibeasts using different printing techniques - Encourage detailed drawings of humans and animals
+- cleaners or building a house from boxes, but then lead to them using their own imagination and skills. - Creating ABAB patterns on caterpillars and butterflies using different materials and correcting errors in ABAB patterns - Create patterns on butterflies and other minibeasts using different printing techniques - Encourage detailed drawings of humans and animals

-- Modelling /initiating new ideas or techniques for example modelling using print techniques to make a picture to display on the wall - Adults utilise Hitherfield Solo Taxonomy Rubrics in order to support children's creativity at the appropriate stage of development - Examples of modelled activities might include: 3D spiders, folded paint butterflies or tissue paper flowers - Adult modelling showing different expressions in their drawings of story characters and or babies
+- Modelling /initiating new ideas or techniques for example modelling using print techniques to make a picture to display on the wall - Adults utilise Hitherfield Solo Taxonomy Rubrics in order to support children's creativity at the appropriate stage of development - Examples of modelled activities might include: 3D spiders, folded paint butterflies or tissue paper flowers - Adult modelling showing different expressions in their drawings of story characters and or babies.

-- Enjoy exploring different instruments to accompany their favourite songs and rhymes - Begin to make-believe by engaging in our Role play areas-The Baby clinic/Health centre and The Pizzeria - Making props for their play, e.g. a baby rattle and pizzas for the pizzeria
+- centre and The Pizzeria - Making props for their play, e.g. a baby rattle and pizzas for the pizzeria

-- Modelling taking different roles for instance a doctor or nurse in the baby clinic - Modelling making props to support their play e.g. a baby rattle and pizzas for the pizzeria (paper and real!) - Children will regularly sing songs related to the different life-cycles e.g. the farmer plants the seed
+- Modelling taking different roles for instance a doctor or nurse in the baby clinic - Modelling making props to support their play e.g. a baby rattle and pizzas for the pizzeria (paper and real!) - Children will regularly sing songs related to the different life-cycles e.g. the farmer plants the seed.

-PENCIL GRIP PROGRESSION CHART

-LIVETE CITAL TIOUILESSION CHAIN Grip type Pincer Grip Palmer Sulphinate Grip (Fist) Digital Pronate Grip Static Tripod Grip Dynamic Tripod Grip Typical Age 10- 12 months 15-18 months 2- 3years 3- 5years 4- 6years Description Using the pads of the index finger and thumb to begin picking up smaller objects (not usually pencils but the start of grip strength) Pencil is held by the full fist and makes light marks.
-Movement is from the shoulder pivot and uses the whole arm Pencil is held by all the fingers but the palm faces down towards the page Movement comes from the wrist and uses wrist, hand and fingers Pencil is held by three fingers and the movement comes from the wrist More intricate mark making can take place Several variations based on finger positioning Pencil is stable in the traditional grip The thumb and fingers leave an open space Pencil moves efficiently and therefore mark making is more intricate Visual Development Providing small objects Large scale mark making Smaller scale mark Smaller mark making Smaller mark making Opportunities to pick up e.g. chalk on floor, easel making Name writing Letter formation Encouraging construction work, etc. Zig Zag lines to copy and Starting with letter Writing e.g. building blocks Circles and lines to copy trace formations (Reception) Pencil Grips Playdough and threading Playdough Playdough Playdough Playdough
+PENCIL GRIP PROGRESSION CHART Grip type Pincer Grip Palmer Sulphinate Grip (Fist) Digital Pronate Grip Static Tripod Grip Dynamic Tripod Grip Typical Age 10- 12 months 15-18 months 2- 3years 3- 5years 4- 6years Description Using the pads of the index finger and thumb to begin picking up smaller objects (not usually pencils but the start of grip strength) Pencil is held by the full fist and makes light marks.
+Movement is from the shoulder pivot and uses the whole arm Pencil is held by all the fingers but the palm faces down towards the page Movement comes from the wrist and uses wrist, hand and fingers Pencil is held by three fingers and the movement comes from the wrist More intricate mark making can take place Several variations based on finger positioning Pencil is stable in the traditional grip The thumb and fingers leave an open space Pencil moves efficiently and therefore mark makin is more intricate Visual T B Development Opportunities Providing small objects to pick up Encouraging construction e.g. building blocks Playdough and threading Large scale mark making e.g. chalk on floor, easel work, etc. Circles and lines to copy Playdough Smaller scale mark making Zig Zag lines to copy and trace Playdough Smaller mark making Name writing Starting with letter formations (Reception) Playdough Smaller mark making Letter formation Writing Pencil Grips Playdough